The essence of Tuscany: Via Francigena & Val d’Orcia - TUS 1

 ACCOMMODATION & MEALS

-All nights are spent in beautiful, characteristic family-run hotels (generally 3-star; 4/5-star on request) and beautiful agriturismo’s.
+All nights are spent in beautiful, characteristic family-run hotels (generally 3-star; 4/5-star on request) and beautiful agriturismos.
 All rooms have en-suite facilities.
-One night you’ll spend in the monastery of Monte Oliveto, with good, but Spartan rooms, in a unique setting.

-Accommodation is generally on B&B basis, in most accommodations.
-Only in the agriturismo (2 nights) and in the monastery of Monte Oliveto (1 night) you are on half board-basis, the other nights you will be free to organise your dinner.
+Most accommodations are on a B&B basis.
+Only in the agriturismo (2 nights) and the hotel near the monastery of Monte Oliveto (1 night) are you on a half-board basis; the other nights you will be free to organise your evening meal.
 You can either eat at the premises of the hotel (on some occasions) or choose from the wide choice of restaurants in the area.
 Your accommodation holder can give you good tips.

-No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you stay.
-On some occasions you have the option to have your lunch in a restaurant along the way.
+No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you’ll be staying.
+On some occasions you have the option of having your lunch in a restaurant along the way.

 It is possible to upgrade this tour, staying in more luxurious 4-star hotels (except for the agriturismo in San Gimignano – which is already 4-star level).
-Accommodation in Pienza is also available, to substitute for the days in Montepulciano.
+Upgraded accommodation in Pienza is also available as an alternative to the hotel in Montepulciano.